mands/ode/README.md

 Several versions of the Hodgkin-Huxley giant-squid axon neuronal model [1] are included to demonstrate the language functionality.
 Further, cardiac electrophysiological, models are to be added.

 [1] - A.L.
 Hodgkin, and A.L.
 Huxley.
-"A quantitative description of membrane current and its application to conduction and excitation in nerve".
+“A quantitative description of membrane current and its application to conduction and excitation in nerve”.
 In: _The Journal of physiology 117 (4): 500–544_.
 (1952).

 ## Building